cardano-foundation/developer-portal/docs/native-tokens/minting.md

 ```

 :::note
-Note: the second echo uses a sub-shell comand to genereate the so called key-hash.
+The second echo uses a sub-shell command to generate the so-called key-hash.
 You could also do that by hand.
 :::

-We now have a simple script file which defines the policy verification key as a witness to sign the minting transaction.
-There are no further constraints such as token locking or requiring specific signatures in order to succesfully submit a transaction with this minting policy.
+We now have a simple script file that defines the policy verification key as a witness to sign the minting transaction.
+There are no further constraints such as token locking or requiring specific signatures to submit a transaction with this minting policy successfully.

 ### Asset minting
 To mint the native assets, we need to generate the policy ID from the script file we just created.